WubbGmbaa/synthbloks/docs/FormFactor.md

 - Connector pinout coming soon

 ### CVs, Inputs, and Outputs
-Synthbloks use 3.5mm TS jacks for all external connections, with a 5V amplitude and 1V/oct, just like Eurorack.
-However, unlike Eurorack, which has a range from -2.5 to +2.5 V, Synthbloks are designed for 0-5V CV, outputs, and inputs.
+Synthbloks use 3.5mm TS jacks for all external connections, with a 5V amplitude and 1V/oct, just like Eurorack. ~~However, unlike Eurorack, which has a range from -2.5 to +2.5 V, Synthbloks are designed for 0-5V CV, outputs, and inputs.~~ For better compatibility, the CV range of synthblocks matches that of Eurorack.

 [![WubbGmbaa](http://wubbgmbaa.byethost7.com/badges/anti.png)](http://bryan.project.zone/)